leimbernon/rust_genetic_algorithms/README.md

 - `max_generations`: If the result is not optimal, this attribute indicates the maximum number of generations to run before stopping.
 - `fitness_target`: Optional.
 The fitness of the best individual.
 - `get_best_individual_by_generation`: Optional.
 Tells the runner to return the best individual by generation.
+- `population_size`: Size of the population to be executed.
+- `genes_per_individual`: Number of genes that each individual must have.
+- `needs_unique_ids`: Optional.
+Indicates whether each gene must have unique numbering.
+- `alleles_can_be_repeated`: Indicates whether the same allele can be repeated in an individual.

 ## Example